How does reverse osmosis work?

 Sanitizing your tank does not need to be done as often as draining.
 We recommend sanitizing the storage tank about every 12 months to remove any lingering harmful bacteria.
 Your system can be sanitized with bleach or an NSF approved Sani-System.

-2. Open the water faucet and depressurize the system.
+- Open the water faucet and depressurize the system.
+Close your water faucet once the water stops running.

-3. Close your water faucet once the water stops running.
-Then, pour the entire packet of Sani-System or 2-3 tablespoons of bleach into the first main unit.
-Next, turn on the water.
+- Then, pour the entire packet of Sani-System or 2-3 tablespoons of bleach into the open end of the yellow tubing.

-4. All the system to fill up with water.
+- Next, turn on the water.
+Allow the system to fill up with water.
 Flush the system 2 times.

-Cleanse and reassemble plumbing pipes
+3. Cleanse and reassemble plumbing pipes

-Cleaning your kitchen pipes in an important part of your home maintenance, with or without a RO system.
+Cleaning your kitchen pipes is an important part of your home maintenance, with or without a RO system.
 Set a regular maintenance routine for a couple times a year to keep your kitchen pipes clog-free.
 Cleaning your pipes doesn’t take much time and it’s a task you can easily do yourself.
 Flushing your drain with salt and hot water is a simple way to combat grease and soap build up in your kitchen pipes.
 The hot water melts the buildup while the salt acts as a natural scouring agent to remove the grime.

-Purchasing a Reverse Osmosis system can seem like a big commitment.
+Purchasing a reverse osmosis system can seem like a big commitment.
 But when you’re committing to healthy, clean water for your family, it pays off.
 Following these simple tips to maintain your RO system will keep your filter in great shape to last you for many years.